jeffreyigims/rust_redis/README.md

 ### Benchmarks

-Running on my M1 Macbook Pro with 10 cores, I top out around 35k OPs/S. Run with 30 threads submitting 50 requests each with a key length of 4 bytes:
+Running on my M1 MacBook Pro with 10 cores, I top out around 35k OPs/S. Run with 30 threads submitting 50 requests each with a key length of 4 bytes:

 ```
 cargo run --bin client --release -- --clients 30 --requests 50